Selecting & Moving Clips

 Section titled “Multi-select”Shift+click additional clips to add them to the selection.
 Shift+clicking an already-selected clip removes it from the selection.

-Section titled “Rubber band (lasso) select”Click and drag on an empty area of the track canvas to draw a selection rectangle.
+Section titled “Marquee select”Click and drag on an empty area of the track canvas to draw a selection rectangle.
 Any clips that fall within the rectangle become selected when you release.

 Select All

-Section titled “Select All”Ctrl+A selects all clips on all tracks.
+Section titled “Select All”Ctrl+A selects all unlocked clips on all unlocked tracks.

 Track Select Forward

 Section titled “Track Select Forward”Press A to activate the Track Select Forward tool.
-Click a clip and that clip plus all clips to the right on the same track become selected.
+Click a clip and that clip plus all clips to the right on all tracks become selected.
 Useful for sliding an entire tail of a sequence.

 Track Select Backward

 Section titled “Track Select Backward”Shift+A activates the Track Select Backward tool.
-Click a clip to select it and everything to the left on that track.
+Click a clip to select it and everything to the left on all tracks.

 AE layer sync

-Section titled “AE layer sync”When you select a layer in AE’s native Layer panel or timeline, Railcut highlights the corresponding clip automatically.
+Section titled “AE layer sync”When you select a layer in AE’s timeline, Railcut highlights the corresponding clip automatically.
 This makes it easy to see where an AE layer lives in your Railcut sequence.

 Moving clips